TOPICS OF PHYSICS

 Answer all questions

-1. Draw both the main and vernier scales of a vernier caliper to
+1. Draw both the main and vernier scales of a vernier caliper to show a reading of 0.36 cm.

 2. What is the reading in Figure 3.14 (a) and 3.14 (b)?